 Pieces must be entered into a single category (article, photo, or video).
 However, if a group of students wishes to work on a topic together and incorporate several media types, it is possible to include photos in an article, or to submit both an article and a video on the same topic, as an example.

-Participants enter in one of three age categories: 11-13, 14-16, and 17-19.
-They may choose between three different media types:
+Students may choose between three different media types:

-Submissions are due by March 15, 2018.
+Submissions are due by February 22, 2019.

 The national jury will select winners in each age bracket for each media type.
-Honors may be given for first, second, and third prize in each category.
+Honors will be given for first, second, and third prize in each category.
 The jury has the option not to give an award if no submission is found to be deserving, and to give more than one award in the case of multiple exceptional entries.

 First-place winners in each category will continue to the international competition.

 Submitting your work to YRE-USA gives the National Wildlife Federation and the Foundation for Environmental Education (FEE) the non-exclusive right to promote and use the submission in online and print publications.
 Credit will always be given to the author.

 You, as the author, are responsible for securing any necessary permissions.
 For example, you would need permission to include copyrighted material (words, images, music) in your piece or to photograph or videotape children.